 The condition isn’t one which causes direct outwardly symptoms.
 For this reason, many people who do have hypertension will not realise that they do.
 The NHS estimates that as many as 30 per cent of the UK population has high blood pressure to some extent.
 Even though it does not cause any immediate symptoms, hypertension should still be treated.
 If it isn’t, it can lead to various cardiovascular issues, including heart disease, and stroke.

-Blood pressure is measured by a device, which uses a mercury-driven gauge.
-This gives a two-figure reading in millimetres of mercury (mmHg) for systolic pressure, and diastolic pressure.
+Blood pressure is measured by a device, which traditionally used a mercury-driven gauge; most devices now have a digital display.
+The device gives a two-figure reading in millimetres of mercury (mmHg) for systolic pressure, and diastolic pressure.
 The first of these is the force with which the heart beats blood out; and the second measures the pressure resident in the arteries between beats.
 So, an example of a blood pressure reading may be 120 (systolic) over 80 (diastolic).
 High blood pressure is said to be present in cases where the this reading is 140 over 90 or above.

-Hypertension is not caused by any one particular factor, but rather by a range of contributing elements.
+The risk of hypertension can increase due to a number of factors.
 Those who are aged 65 and over are more likely to encounter the illness, as are those who are overweight, consume a lot of alcohol, smoke, or have a lot of salt in their diet.